Skip to primary navigation Skip to content Skip to footer

 Final Thoughts About New Dive Masks

-A properly fitted and well-prepared dive mask is the most critical component of your scuba diving locker.
-Take the time to prepare your new scuba mask, because it is the only way to enjoy your countless future dives!
-You can protect your dive mask by securing it to your BCD before entering the ocean.
+A properly fitted and well-prepared dive mask is the most critical component of your scuba diving gear.
+Take the time to prepare your new mask, as it is essential for enjoying countless dives in the future.
+To protect your dive mask, secure it to your BCD before entering the ocean.

 And once you put it on your face, leave it on your face!